 Response: The Human Resource Director, who also serves as the College's Equity Officer, reviews each search committee and makes changes, when necessary, in order to maintain diversity and balance of gender and ethnic composition.
-The College President also reviews search committees as part of the normal hiring process.
+The College's President also reviews recommendations for search committees and makes changes, when necessary, to ensure diversity and balance of gender and ethnic composition.